wp-plugins/learnpress/readme.txt

 == Changelog ==

+= 0.9.3 =
+- Fix menu position problem (3.14).
+- Fix bug shortcut key @l to insert lesson link when writing a lesson.
+- Fix bug when add Lesson/Quiz into a section but it is not assigned to the course.
+- List the addons from wordpress.org in addons page.
+- Add new option into settings page lets to choose the page to display form "Become a teacher".
+- Add shortcode to insert form "Become a teacher".
+- Update lesson/quiz title also update its slug.
+- Align review form to center of the page.
+- Course review pagination.
+- Provide related courses function.
+- Support full width embed video.

 = 0.9.2 =
 - Update add-on management page.
 - Add auto next lesson after complete a quiz feature.